Skip to Content

 When to plant cold season vegetables?

-Plant cold-season vegetables 2-4 weeks before your last frost date when soil reaches 40-50°F.
+You’ll want to start cold-season vegetables 4-6 weeks before your last frost date for indoor seedlings, or direct sow hardy crops like spinach and peas when soil reaches 40°F.

 What plants grow in cold weather?